yzaazaa/todo_app/README.md

 # Todo App

 A simple web application for managing tasks and to-do lists.
-Users can add, edit, and delete tasks, helping them stay organized and productive.
+Users can add and delete tasks.

 ---